webo-agency/en/content/index.md

 ##### E-commerce

 #description
-Online stores with a seamless purchasing process, tailored to your company's needs.
-We create stores ready for further growth and expansion.
+Online stores with a seamless purchasing process, tailored to the individual needs of your business.
+We deliver shops that are prepared for further growth and expansion.

 #readMoreText
 Read more